azeebneuron/soft-engg-project-jan-2025-se-Jan-31/backend/chatbot/README.md

-Make an .env file and add
+sMake an .env file and add

 GOOGLE_API_KEY=Your_gemini_api_key_from_google_studios